weewx/weewx/docs_src/custom/custom-reports.md

         <td>
 Supplied by the skin author, the skin configuration file,
 <span class="code">skin.conf</span>, contains options that define the baseline
 behavior of the skin.
-In this example, for whatever reasons, the skin author has decided that the label for units in millibars should be
+In this example, for whatever reason, the skin author has decided that the label for units in millibars should be
 <span class="code">" hPa"</span> (which is equivalent).
         </td>